semaphoreui/semaphore-docs/administration-guide/installation.md

 ### Package manager

 {% hint style="info" %}
-Python, Ansible and Git should be installed on your system.
+Python, Ansible, Git and one of the following databases MySQL, BoltDB, or PostgreSQL should be installed on your system.
 {% endhint %}

 Download package file from [Releases page](https://github.com/ansible-semaphore/semaphore/releases).